-Focus on smaller companies to strengthen governance structures, introduce sustainability policies, processes and disclosures, to manage effectively the most material ESG-risks, through a cost-effective framework.
+We focus on engagement with companies to strengthen governance structures and introduce sustainability policies, processes and disclosures, as applicable, to effectively manage their most material ESG-risks.
+Impax has developed a proprietary cost-effective framework to advise companies on how to develop robust, materiality-based and cost-effective sustainability reporting.